ssbc/ssb-group-exclusion-spec/README.md

 ```

 However, if a member is added to `L` or `R` such that the intersection
-`common(L,R) ∩ common(R,L)` would be non-empty, then the rules in sections 4.3.
+`common(L,R) ∩ common(R,L)` would be non-empty, then the rules in sections 4.4.
-or 4.4. or 4.5. would apply.
+or 4.5. or 4.6. would apply.
 See figure 8.

 ```mermaid
 ---